 What Makes Manufactured Homes Safe?

 Manufactured homes are, in fact, just as safe as site-built homes in the face of severe weather.
-In some cases, they may even be more structurally sound.
+They are designed from start to finish with your safety in mind.
 Prior to their construction, manufactured homes are drafted by a team of engineers to ensure they’re designed safely and accurately.
-They are drafted to exacting standards that go above and beyond what’s legally required both federally and locally.

-The federal standards for safe construction are set by the U.S. Department of Housing and Urban Development (HUD).
+Manufactured homes are built according to the federal building standards set by the U.S. Department of Housing and Urban Development (HUD).
 These standards guarantee the safety and quality of manufactured home design, construction, and installation, and prohibits manufacturers from offering homes that don’t meet these specific criteria:

 - Built on a permanent chassis to guarantee stability and safety